Home Swift UNIX C Assembly Go Web MCU Research Non-Tech

 After writing blog, I confirmed the flow again and again, but I still recommend readers to back up important files.

-This blog is long and the operation is also cumbersome, so I make a script for use: https://github.com/ZhongUncle/clone_rasp_disk
+This blog is long and the operation is also cumbersome, so I make a tool for use: https://github.com/ZhongUncle/clone_rasp_disk, I will update many features not mentioned here.
+If you think it useful, please give me a star!

 Notice